KBNLwikimedia/OpenRefine-WikimediaCommons-Workshop/README.md

 ## Licensing
 All workshop materials are released into the public domain under the [Creative Commons Zero v1.0 Universal](LICENSE) and can therefore be reused freely and openly.
 Attribution is not required, but still appreciated.

+## Latest updates
+This page was last updated on 11 November 2022.